gitlabhq/gitlabhq/doc/administration/geo/replication/index.md

 support a feature that Geo requires.
 See the [documentation on Geo SSH access][fast-ssh-lookup] for more details.

+### Firewall rules

+Apart from the standard GitLab ports 80 (HTTP), 443 (HTTPS), and 22 (SSH) you need 5432 (PostgreSQL, primary only) to be open for GitLab Geo.
+See the full list of ports used by GitLab in [Package defaults](https://docs.gitlab.com/omnibus/package-information/defaults.html)

 ### LDAP

 We recommend that if you use LDAP on your primary that you also set up a